Rangaunu Harbour: Ecology

 Rangaunu harbour contains about 15% of the mangrove habitat in New Zealand.
 It is a habitat of international significance for migratory wading birds, with 10,000 birds of approximately 70 species using the harbour in the autumn.
 Birds observed to nest in the area include NZ dotterels, variable oystercatchers, black-backed gulls, red-billed gulls, white-fronted terns, Caspian terns, black shags, little shags, pied shags, pied stilts, white-faced herons, ducks and swans.

-Dolphins, killer whales, and occasionally humpback whales visit the harbor.
-Other cetacean species such as Bryde's whales, sperm whales, pilot whales, and false killer whales are known to come into Rangaunu Bay and around Karikari Peninsula, but very few whales actually appear into Rangaunu Harbour.
-The harbor environment is an ideal habitat for southern right whales, and Rangaunu harbor might once have been a resting/calving ground for these coast-hugging whales.
+Dolphins, orca, and occasionally humpback whales visit the harbour.
+Other cetacean species such as Bryde's whales, sperm whales, pilot whales, and false killer whales are known to come into Rangaunu Bay and around Karikari Peninsula, but very few whales actually appear in Rangaunu Harbour.
+The harbour environment is an ideal habitat for southern right whales, and Rangaunu Harbour might once have been a resting/calving ground for these coast-hugging whales.

-Rangaunu harbor hosts a population of green sea turtles that are seasonal migrants into the harbor water regularly.
-Whale sharks have been seen in the harbor with slow but increasing regularities.
+Rangaunu harbour hosts a population of green sea turtles that are seasonal migrants into the harbour water.
+In 2025, two green turtles were fitted with tracking devices and released at Rangiputa beach to see where they travel to.
+Whale sharks have been seen in the harbour occasionally.